form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 The cracks in the form-action directive

-Most of the time, whenever form-action is used, it is set to 'self', preventing forms to be submitted to external domains.
+Usually, whenever form-action is used, it is set to 'self', preventing forms to be submitted to external domains.
 Sometimes, forms are allowed to be sent cross-origin to certain specific domains.

 In both cases, the following attacks are still possible: